-- 7.10.
-In exercising the voting and other rights attached to the Scheme's investments, BlackRock will act according to its policy on proxy voting and shareholder engagement. - 7.11.
-BlackRock is required to proactively monitor investments on an on-going basis to help identify a situation where long-term risk-adjusted returns may be compromised by ESG issues or could place the reputation of the Scheme at risk. - 7.12.
-The Scheme's RI activities, annual voting and engagement reports will be made available on a publicly accessible website. - 7.13.
-The Trustee has processes in place to continuously learn from practices and experiences. - 7.14.
-The Trustee does not currently take into account the views of members and beneficiaries in respect of non-financial matters, including environmental and social issues. - 7.15.
-In considering RI and applying the RI policy, the Trustee will adhere to the law and latest UK regulation.
+- 7.11.
+In exercising the voting and other rights attached to the Scheme's investments, BlackRock will act according to its policy on proxy voting and shareholder engagement. - 7.12.
+BlackRock is required to proactively monitor investments on an on-going basis to help identify a situation where long-term risk-adjusted returns may be compromised by ESG issues or could place the reputation of the Scheme at risk. - 7.13.
+The Scheme's RI activities, annual voting and engagement will be captured through the Scheme's Annual SIP Implementation Statement and TCFD report, made available on a publicly accessible website. - 7.14.
+The Trustee has processes in place to continuously learn from practices and experiences. - 7.15.
+The Trustee does not currently take into account the views of members and beneficiaries in respect of non-financial matters, including environmental and social issues. - 7.16.
+In considering RI and applying the RI Policy the Trustee will adhere to the law and latest UK regulation.